 However, Fiat and Shamir showed that in protocols (such as the ones we showed here) where the verifier only sends random bits, then if we replaced this verifier by a random function, then both soundness and zero knowledge are preserved.
 This suggests a non-interactive version of these protocols in the random oracle model, and this is indeed widely used.
 Schnorr designed signatures based on this non interactive version.

-“Bonus features” of zero knowledge
+Proof of knowledge

-1. To be fair, “only” about 170 million americans live in the 50 largest metropolitan areas and so arguably many people will survive at least the initial impact of a nuclear war, though it had been estimated that even a “small” nuclear war involving detonation of 100 not too large warheads could have devastating global consequences.
+To be fair, “only” about 170 million americans live in the 50 largest metropolitan areas and so arguably many people will survive at least the initial impact of a nuclear war, though it had been estimated that even a “small” nuclear war involving detonation of 100 not too large warheads could have devastating global consequences.↩

-3. Integers can be coded as sets in various ways.
-For example, one can encode \(0\) as \(\emptyset\) and if \(N\) is the set encoding \(n\), we can encode \(n+1\) using the set \(|N|+1\) cardinality set \(\{ N \} \cup N\).
+Integers can be coded as sets in various ways.
+For example, one can encode \(0\) as \(\emptyset\) and if \(N\) is the set encoding \(n\), we can encode \(n+1\) using the set \(|N|+1\) cardinality set \(\{ N \} \cup N\).↩